quangis/transforge/docs/tutorial.md

 The names of the operators should provide a hint to their intended semantics.
 However, they have no formal content besides their *type signature*.
 This signature indicates what sort of concepts it transforms.
-For instance, the `distance` transformation might transform two *objects* to a *value*.
-Such concepts are represented with *type operators*.
-So, before going into transformation operators, we should understand how these work.
+For instance, the `size` transformation might transform an object to a value.
+Concepts like objects and ordinal values are represented with *type operators*.

+Before going into transformation operators, we should therefore understand how types work.
 Let's start by importing the library:

     >>> import transformation_algebra as ct

-[^1]: Just as with transformation operators, type operators don't
-    necessarily correspond to concrete data types --- they only capture some important conceptual properties.
-That is, when a procedure involves a `Ratio` concept, that also covers `Object`s that happen to have a `Ratio` property.

 Base type operators can be thought of as atomic concepts.
 In our case, that could be an *object* or an *ordinal value*.
 They are declared using